 As technology progresses, new applications are developed that take document capture to new levels that were once unfeasible.
 The need for high-speed information processing have led to the development of intelligent character recognition (ICR) solutions like FlexiCapture.
-Big data engendered the need for AI-powered solutions like robotic process automation (RPA) and content intelligence (CI).
+Big data engendered the need for AI-powered solutions like robotic process automation (RPA) and intelligent document processing.
 While these technologies will not necessarily make papers disappear completely from our offices, they do promise to remove many mundane, routine tasks from our workplace forever.

 Subscribe for blog updates